single-cell-data/TileDB-SOMA-Test-Data/README.md

 ## How to add new datasets

-Raw datasets and large binaries should be added to this repository as releases.
-A release should include the input data you need to add a desired new test or example to TileDB-SOMA.
+This repository exists to store large binaries and similar artifacts needed as test or example inputs for TileDB-SOMA.
+The data will be added to this repository as a release.

 To add new test data do the following: